[Holodeck –

 KES: Haven’t I read that viruses can live inside bacteria?

-infectious virus.
-There are thousands of viruses so small they would
+virus.
+There are thousands of viruses so small they would have escaped

 KES: So maybe we should try the anti-viral agents on the gel-packs.